contentauth/opensource.contentauth.org/docs/tasks/includes/_node-setup.md

-This is how to setup the Node.js library.
+This is how to set up your code to use the Node.js library.

 ```js
 import { createC2pa } from 'c2pa-node';